 Following on the heels of Astral Weeks, a masterpiece neglected during its time that has since gone on to be regarded as an all-time classic, Moondance is (amazingly enough) an equally assured though far different creation.
 Showcasing his rhythm & blues influences while still retaining his mystical bent, Moondance adds effortlessly catchy pop hooks while working horns into the mix brilliantly, making it another vintage Van Morrison effort.
-The album also made him a commercially viable artist after the "failure" of Astral Weeks, and many of these songs, particularly on the flawless first side (arguably the single greatest rock n' roll side ever), still achieve regular airplay on classic rock radio.
-“And It Stoned Me” begins the album with a relaxed, confidently soulful pop rock song whose earthy ambiance echoed his Woodstock neighbors in The Band, while the jazzy title track is a swinging supper club classic that introduced the word fantabulous into the lexicon.
-Songs don't get any sexier than "Crazy Love," whose romantic atmosphere, helped along by a delicately plucked acoustic guitar and low-key gospel backing, could melt the coldest of hearts, while "Caravan" captures Morrison at a joyously upbeat peak, with unforgettable "la la las" being the song's most memorable characteristic.
-Finishing side one with a flourish, “Into The Mystic” is another classic piece that many feel is the fullest fruition of Morrison’s visionary genius (even if its catchy horns rip off Otis Redding's "Mr Pitiful").
-Alas, after such consistent excellence there was but one way to go, and side two is predictably less impressive, with only "Brand New Day," a beautifully optimistic soul ballad with gospel backing vocals, matching the quality of side one.
+This successful album also made him a commercially viable artist after the "failure" of Astral Weeks, and many of these songs, particularly on the flawless first side (easily among the greatest album sides ever waxed), still achieve regular airplay on classic rock radio.
+“And It Stoned Me” begins the album with a relaxed, confidently soulful pop rock song whose earthy ambiance echoed his Woodstock neighbors in The Band, while the jazzy title track is a swinging supper club classic that introduced the word “fantabulous” into the lexicon.
+Songs don't get any sexier than "Crazy Love," whose romantic atmosphere, helped along by a delicately plucked acoustic guitar and low-key gospel backing, could melt the coldest of hearts, while "Caravan" captures Morrison at a joyously upbeat peak, with unforgettable "la la las" being the song's most memorable characteristic (it should be noted that the definitive version of this song is on The Last Waltz with The Band).
+Finishing side one with a flourish, "Into The Mystic" is simply a sublime piece that many feel is the fullest fruition of Morrison's visionary genius (even if its catchy horn parts resemble those on Otis Redding's "Mr. Pitiful").
+Alas, after such consistent excellence there was but one way to go, and side two is predictably less impressive, with only "Brand New Day," a beautifully optimistic soul ballad with gospel backing vocals, matching the majestic quality of side one.
 Which isn't to suggest that side two is bad; quite the contrary, as every song here is totally enjoyable, if in a comparatively lightweight way.
 For example, "Come Running" is a jaunty piano and horn driven ditty, while “These Dreams Of You” is a melodic keyboard, bass, and sax-led sing along.
-Rounding out the track listing, "Everyone," notable for its prominent clavinet and flute, is also catchy and fun (it was memorably featured along with the closing credits of the movie The Royal Tenenbaums), while "Glad Tidings" provides a jazzy feel good finale with vocal hooks aplenty.
-Anyway, needless to say Moondance was a much different proposition than Astral Weeks, which I find more rewarding but which is much less immediately accessible and asks far more from the listener.
+Rounding out the track listing, "Everyone," notable for its prominent clavinet and flute, is also catchy and fun (it was memorably featured along with the closing credits of the movie The Royal Tenenbaums), while "Glad Tidings" provides a jazzy, hooky feel good finale.
+Anyway, needless to say Moondance was a much different proposition than Astral Weeks, which I personally find more rewarding but which is much less immediately accessible and asks far more from the listener.
 By contrast, Moondance, a much more song-based collection, is simply one of the most easily likeable albums ever.
-Indeed, I don't know anybody who doesn't at least like this warmly inviting album, as its fairly straightforward verse chorus verse structures and simple, singable melodies are perfect for any possible circumstance.
+Indeed, I don't think I know anybody who doesn't at least like this warmly inviting album, as its fairly straightforward verse-chorus-verse structures and simple, easily singable melodies are perfect for any possible circumstance.

 His Band And Street Choir (Warner Bros. ’70) Rating: B+

 Coming on the heels of two all-time classics, this album was bound to be somewhat disappointing.
 It’s not even a fair comparison, really, since this is a far less ambitious album that doesn’t even attempt to compete with those early benchmarks.
 Besides, His Band And Street Choir is still a highly enjoyable effort but in a much more modest vein, as Van ditches deep meanings and the search for spiritual transcendence to express simple, often joyous human emotions.
 This is best exemplified on catchy, upbeat songs such as "Domino" (Van's biggest hit ever at #9, the spirit of New Orleans is all over this breezy, brassy tribute to The Fat Man), "Give Me A Kiss" (a somewhat slight and silly yet fun ode to new wife Janet Planet), "Call Me Up In Dreamland" (notable for its catchy sing along chorus), and "Blue Money" (a minor hit, this somewhat irritating but impossibly infectious ditty is easily recognizable by its wordless chorus and inspired trumpet riffs in the background).
 Indeed, horns are all over this album, which isn't surprising given that Van further accentuates his r&b roots, while another notable feature of the album is the (primarily) female, gospel-ish backing vocals by The Street Choir.
-True to form, Van delivers a couple of prime ballads with "Crazy Face" (a supremely soulful song that's highlighted by its somewhat off putting but surprisingly effective saxophone solo) and "I'll Be Your Lover, Too" (a sparse, mostly successful attempt to briefly return to the intensity of Astral Weeks), but other tracks are atypical.
-For example, "I've Been Working" can best be described as a bluesy ad hoc jam session that shows off the tightness of His Band, while "Virgo Clowns" is subtly enticing, in large part due to some delicately plucked acoustic guitar.
-A personal favorite, "Gypsy Queen" is a softly sung soul ballad that nods to The Impressions, and though the album falters towards the end ("Sweet Jannie," "If I Ever Needed Someone"), "Street Choir" provides a fine finale that sees Van in soulful storyteller mode.
-In short, these upbeat tales of romance should be easy for anybody to relate to and enjoy, but the simplistic lyrics (and song structures) lack Van's customary poetry, and as such this is a more lightweight listen than one expects from Van The Man in his prime.
+True to form, Van delivers some prime ballads with "Crazy Face" (a supremely soulful song that features an initially off putting but ultimately effective saxophone solo), "I'll Be Your Lover, Too" (a hauntingly sparse, intensely emotional mood piece), and "Gypsy Queen," a softly sung soul ballad that nods to The Impressions.
+Other notable tracks include the Them-like "I've Been Working," a bluesy jam that shows off the tightness of His Band, while "Street Choir" provides a fine gospel-flavored finale.
+True, not every track here is a winner, generally either because they're less hooky or too Van-by-numbers, but most of these generally upbeat tales of romance should be easy for anybody to relate to and enjoy.
+That said, the simplistic lyrics (and song structures) lack Van's customary poetry, and as such this is a more lightweight listen than one expects from Van The Man in his prime.
 Still, a seemingly effortless groove and Van's knack for easy going melodies makes His Band And Street Choir a successful showcase of Van’s sunnier side.

 Tupelo Honey (Warner Bros. ’71) Rating: A-